+Courses may be added prior to the second meeting of the course.

+Dropping Courses:

-- The Add or Drop Courses form must be signed by the student's faculty advisor to add and/or drop classes. - The completed and signed form must be submitted to the registrar.
-A separate form must be submitted for each semester. - A Change of Registration fee will be charged for each form submitted. - Adding Courses: Courses may be added prior to the second meeting of the course. - Dropping Courses: Courses may be dropped at any time prior to the last class session for any reason, including Leave of Absence, Withdrawal, Military Leave of Absence or Separation from Seminary. - The student must submit the signed Add or Drop Courses form to the registrar.
-The official date of dropping the course is the date the form is received by the registrar. - If the form is received by the registrar prior to the end of the 50% tuition refund period (See Student Financial Responsibility, Section 6), the dropped course(s) will not appear on the student's transcript. - o If the form is received by the registrar after the end of the 50% tuition refund period, the dropped course(s) will be designated as Withdraw Pass (WP) or Withdraw Fail (WF) as determined by the professor.
-WP or WF will be recorded on the student's transcript, but will not be calculated in the GPA. - Dropping courses may affect the student's eligibility for financial aid. - Deadlines to Drop Courses Without Penalty - o Fall or Spring Term (14 weeks each) Up to End of Day 10 of the Term - o Terms 1, 2, and 3 (10 weeks each) Up to End of Day 8 of the Term - o 7-week Course Prior to 3rd class meeting - o 3-credit Intensive Course Prior to 3rd class meeting - o 2-credit Intensive Course Prior to 2nd class meeting - o 1- or 1.5-credit Intensive Course Prior to 2nd class meeting
+Courses may be dropped at any time prior to the last class session for any reason, including Leave of Absence, Withdrawal, Military Leave of Absence or Separation from Seminary.

+- The student must submit the signed Add or Drop Courses form to the registrar.
+The official date of dropping the course is the date the form is received by the registrar. - If the form is received by the registrar prior to the end of the 50% tuition refund period (See Student Financial Responsibility, Section 6), the dropped course(s) will not appear on the student's transcript. - If the form is received by the registrar after the end of the 50% tuition refund period, the dropped course(s) will be designated as Withdraw Pass (WP) or Withdraw Fail (WF) as determined by the professor.
+WP or WF will be recorded on the student's transcript, but will not be calculated in the GPA. - o Dropping courses may affect the student's eligibility for financial aid.

+Deadlines to Drop Courses Without Penalty

+- o Terms 1, 2, and 3 (10 weeks each) Up to End of Day 8 of the Term - o 3-credit Intensive Course Prior to 3rd class meeting - o 2-credit Intensive Course Prior to 2nd class meeting - o 1- or 1.5-credit Intensive Course Prior to 2nd class meeting